JamathonB/Arrow-Functions/README.md

-# Arrow Functions
+# Arrow Functions Playground

-Playground to test arrow functions in the console.
+## This is a playground to test arrow functions in the console.